NadineAleideh/reading-notes/README.md

 # reading-notes
- To keep track of my observations and questions from the reading assignments throughout the .NET course.
+This is website to keep track of my observations and questions from the reading assignments throughout the **.NET 401 code course**.